The Best Scholarship Websites for Students in 2023

 Read the Fine Print

-Additionally, requesting letters of recommendation and digital high school transcripts are documents that sometimes take weeks or even months to receive.
-Knowing what materials are required for each application, and when everything is due, is extremely important when tackling the scholarship application process.
-Keeping a scholarship or college-specific calendar is also highly recommended to keep track of important dates and deadlines.
+Additionally, requesting letters of recommendation and digital high school transcripts can take weeks or even months to obtain.
+Knowing what materials are required for each application and their respective deadlines is crucial when navigating the scholarship application process.
+Building and maintaining a scholarship or college-specific calendar is highly recommended to keep track of important dates and deadlines.

 Are scholarships taxable?